bazel-contrib/SIG-rules-authors/go-tutorial.md

 - go_path

 See [here](https://github.com/bazelbuild/rules_go/blob/master/docs/go/core/rules.md) for more details.
-And these StarLark rules are used inside of the BUILD files, and often updated automatically by gazelle.
+And these StarLark rules are used inside of the BUILD files, and are often updated automatically by gazelle.

 After we ran gazelle the BUILD.bazel file was updated to include two new StarLark definitions: